dinggul/IS521-submission/README.md

 3. Capitalize the subject line
 4. Do not end the subject line with a period
 5. Wrap the body at 72 characters

+## Brief summary for activity1/submit.tex

+I followed 0-8 tutorials at [here](https://www.
+    latex-tutorial.com/tutorials/beginners/)
+`activity1/submit.tex` contains almost all sample codes in tutorial, so it can be called *master of tutorial*.